+This is an honors level course.
 You will continue the exploration of the physical world by designing labs to build and test scientific models and by applying mathematics to tackle practical scientific problems.
 Topics covered include momentum, circular motion, astrophysics, sound and waves, optics, and modern physics.

 The class is heavily based on hands-on labs and open-ended projects.
 For example, you will apply your understanding of lenses and mirrors from the optics topic to fully design and build your own telescope or other optical instrument.
-This class is ideal for you if you have an interest in becoming a scientist because the class will make links to real-life research questions and prepare you for college-level problem solving.
+This class is ideal for science students interested in exploring college-level problem solving and real-life research questions.

-Prerequisite: Physics and department approval based on previous science and math performance
+Prerequisite: Physics and department approval based on previous science and math performance.

-Intro to Engineering
+Introduction to Engineering

 Engineers apply scientific knowledge in order to design solutions to complex problems.
 By engaging in the engineering design process, collaborating with others, and thinking creatively, engineers design the technologies and products that propel society forward.
 This class offers a survey of the different branches of engineering and offers a glimpse of potential work opportunities.
-Through a combination of classwork, design projects, and competitions, students will mimic the work and problems encountered in electrical, civil, mechanical, and other engineering related fields.
-A lesson in engineering might teach you how to calculate the strength of materials used to build bridges, how to conduct independent research of various bridge designs, and then ask you to design your own bridge in a competition.
-This hands-on class is perfect for the creative problem solver and anyone who is considering a future in engineering.
+Through a combination of classwork, design projects, and competitions, students will mimic the work and problems encountered in biomedical, civil, mechanical, and other engineering related fields.
+Each semester, students will be given two or three real world problems to solve through designing and creating a product.
+Some examples of projects could be designing a bridge for a community, a prosthetic limb for a specific patient, and building a remote operated vehicle to use underwater.
+This hands-on class is perfect for the creative problem solver, designer, and anyone who is considering a future in engineering.

-Prerequisite: Chemistry 1
+Prerequisite: Chemistry